-Interview One: It's Not Easy to Take Criticism - or Praise
+Interview 1 - It's Not Easy to Take Criticism - or Praise

 The American pianist talks about his musical experiences, philosophy and ideals to Les Tomkins in 1963